Imam Ibrahim and his successor

 The long-awaited Imam died just as the Abbasid army was celebrating the taking of Kufa, principal city of Iraq.
 So many theories about his disappearance exist: this presumably means we shall never know what happened.
 Was he arrested by Marwan II, or invited to negotiate?
 Was he poisoned, suffocated, or crushed by a falling house?
 Did he just die from the plague?

 Most probably he had somehow been eliminated by Marwan II.
-Abu Salamah, occupying the role of "vizier", ensured that he was succeeded by his brother, Abu al-Abbas as-Saffah, who had most probably been designated as his heir by Imam Ibrahim - although (as ever) there appears to have been some controversy - some were anyway expecting a descendant of Ali to be appointed caliph.
+Abu Salamah, occupying the role of "vizier", ensured that Ibrahim was succeeded by his brother, Abu al-Abbas as-Saffah, who had most probably been designated as his heir by the Imam - although (as ever) there appears to have been some controversy - some were anyway expecting a descendant of Ali to be appointed caliph.
 In November 749 Abu al-Abbas as-Saffah (Saffah - the bloodshedder) became the first caliph of the Abbasid dynasty, with Salamah as his vizier.
+From a speech supposedly made by the Abbasids on their inauguration:

 The Great Zab River, Iraqi Kurdistan